Azuremis/predict-hacker-news-popularity/artifacts/PredictHackerNews.md

    - Remove punctuation
    - Possibly remove stopwords if it helps
 3. **Initialize from Pre-trained Weights**
-   - Load `W_in` from Wikipedia training.
+   - Load the pretrained embeddings from Wikipedia training
-   - Rebuild your skip-gram/CBOW training loop but with smaller data from HN.
-   - Let the initial embeddings = `W_in (wiki)`.
+   - For Skip-gram: load center and context embeddings
+   - For CBOW with softmax: load context embeddings and output weights
-4. **Adapt**
+4. **Fine-tuning Process**
-   - Add new HN-specific tokens to your vocabulary if not present.
+   - Using the same model architecture (Skip-gram or CBOW softmax)
-   - Train a few epochs on HN titles to shift embeddings toward Hacker News lingo.
+   - Train for a few epochs on Hacker News titles
-   - Save final `W_in` again, e.g. `hn_finetuned_in.npy`.
+   - Lower learning rate to avoid catastrophic forgetting
+   - Expand vocabulary as needed for HN-specific terms
+5. **Handling New Vocabulary**
+   - Identify new words in HN titles not present in Wikipedia
+   - Expand embedding matrices to accommodate new vocabulary
+   - Initialize new word vectors with random values
+   - Update vocabulary mappings with new words
+6. **Save Fine-tuned Model**
+   - Save the model state dict for later use
+   - Export embeddings as NumPy arrays for easier integration
+   - Save updated vocabulary for consistent tokenization

 ---